-- Completion of the DC Collaborative Perinatal Risk Screening Tool; the completed tool must be submitted with the authorization for obstetric services - Comprehensive prenatal, perinatal and postpartum care (including high-risk specialty care) - Development of an individualized plan of care that is based upon the risk assessment and modified during the course of care if needed - Case management services - Prenatal and postpartum counseling and education - Basic nutritional education - Special substance abuse treatment, including access to treatment within 24 hours of request and intensive outpatient programs that allow for children to accompany their mothers - Nutrition counseling by a licensed nutritionist or dietician for nutritionally high-risk pregnant women - Appropriate levels of inpatient care, including emergency transfer of pregnant women and newborns to tertiary care centers - Postpartum home visits
+- Completion of the DC Collaborative Perinatal Risk Screening Tool; the completed tool must be submitted with the authorization for obstetric services - Comprehensive prenatal, perinatal and postpartum care (including high-risk specialty care) - Development of an individualized plan of care that is based upon the risk assessment and modified during the course of care if needed - Case management services - Prenatal and postpartum counseling and education - Basic nutritional education - Special substance abuse treatment, including access to treatment within 24 hours of request and intensive outpatient programs that allow for children to accompany their mothers - Nutrition counseling by a licensed nutritionist or dietician for nutritionally high-risk pregnant enrollees - Appropriate levels of inpatient care, including emergency transfer of pregnant enrollees and newborns to tertiary care centers - Postpartum home visits such referrals, necessary medical information will be supplied to the program for the purpose of making eligibility determinations.

 The PCP, OB/GYN and Amerigroup are responsible for making appropriate referrals of pregnant enrollees to community resources that may improve pregnancy outcomes.
-In connection with such referrals, necessary medical information will be supplied to the program for the purpose of making eligibility determinations.
+In connection with